klahrich/chiefhustler/content/diary/99-portfolio-update-july22.md

 2. I've been unlucky
 3. I have no clue what I'm doing

 Intuitively, I would weigh these 3 explanations 35%, 5%, and 60% respectively.
-I can only do something about 3. so it's good that it has the biggest weight.
+I can only do something about 3. so it's good that it has the largest weight.

-In this [Lex Fridman podcast](https://www.youtube.com/watch?v=X5EynjBZRZo) about genetic differences in average IQ between races, the guest mentioned that it would be a GOOD THING if the observed average differences had a biological source (as opposed to societal), because it's a science.
+In this [Lex Fridman podcast](https://www.youtube.com/watch?v=X5EynjBZRZo) about genetic differences in average IQ between races, the guest mentioned that it would be a GOOD THING if the observed average differences had a biological source (as opposed to societal), because biology is a rational science.
 When we think rationally, we can solve problems and make concrete progress.

 Similarly, I do believe that my future self will be less clueless than I am right now.
 While the changes might take some time to manifest themselves into my investing performance, that is bound to happen ultimately.